NathanMcMillan54/FOMOSv1-Yellow/README.md

 #

 # Setup
-These are all Linux commands and won't work on other Operating Systems.
+This only works on Linux and won't work on another OS.
 ```shell script
 sh installRequirments.sh
 sh runFOMOS.sh